lightScout/Gitto2/README.md

 - Application uses one activity with multiple fragments.
 All tied to the same view model
 - All recycler view items are animated
 - Animated splash screen.
-- Uses CardView across your application UI
+- CardView is used across UI
 - Orientation locked to portrait
-- Git Firebase Authentication - oAuth
+- Git/Firebase Authentication - oAuth (Through the use of Intent)